Abhi132004/Nasa-Twitter-/README.md

 ### Architecture Diagram
 ![Data Architecture](Twitter-Airflow-ETL-Data-Architecture.png)

+## Services Used

+The following services are integral to our project and collectively support our data processing, storage, analysis, and reporting needs in an efficient and scalable manner:

+1. **Apache Airflow**
+   Apache Airflow is an open-source platform designed to programmatically author, schedule, and monitor workflows.
+It is particularly well-suited for orchestrating complex data workflows, automating tasks, and managing dependencies between different tasks or processes.

+2. **Twitter API**
+   The Twitter API is a developer interface for accessing and interacting with Twitter's data and services.
+It enables tasks like posting tweets, following users, and retrieving tweets programmatically.
+Developers use it to build Twitter-related applications and perform data analysis.

+3. **Amazon EC2**
+   Amazon Elastic Compute Cloud (Amazon EC2) is a web service offered by Amazon Web Services (AWS) that provides resizable compute capacity in the cloud.
+It allows users to launch and manage virtual servers, known as EC2 instances, to run applications and workloads.

+4. **Amazon S3 (Simple Storage Service)**
+   Amazon S3 is an object storage service known for its manufacturing scalability, data availability, security, and performance.
+It is used for storing and retrieving any amount of data at any time, from anywhere on the web.

 ### Challenges
 Similar to others, I encountered several challenges throughout the project.
 Below, I've outlined these challenges to provide foresight and preparation for future endeavors.